Jump to section

 Your veterinarian will use water to wash out the excess bleach from the mouth and fur.
 Even though this might seem simple, the veterinarian may also administer milk to soothe the stomach and dilute the ingested bleach.

-After treatment, the dog is monitored for a few hours before being released.
+After treatment, the dog is monitored for a few hours to a few days before being released.
 This allows the veterinarian to ensure that the dog does not have any further complications such as skin reactions or more vomiting.
 After the dog goes home, it is the pet’s owner’s responsibility to continue to monitor the situation, but also to make changes around the home such as crate training or putting the dog in a kennel.
 The pet owner should also adequately pet proof the home by removing all hazardous substances and storing them in a secure place, away from curious noses and paws.

 Bleach Poisoning Average Cost